Incongruent Positivity: When Miscalibrated Positivity Undermines Online Supportive Conversations: Introduction

 To address this need, the study examines cases of \textit{incongruent positivity} in supportive conversations, where responses are miscalibrated, whether generated by humans or language models, meaning these responses do not properly match the emotional intensity or type of the expressed concerns.
 We frame this task through the concept of \textit{misguided positivity} by comprising three non-exclusive categories: \textit{Dismissive}, \textit{Minimizing}, and \textit{Unrealistic} support.
 Prior work in calibration of computational models focused on the verbalized confidence statements matching the likelihood of a response’s correctness~\citep{Mielke2022-do}.
 Instead, in this study, we conceptualize incongruent positivity as a mismatch between the user’s emotional need for acknowledgment and a dismissive response intended to convey a positive tone given in reaction to distress.
+Incongruent positivity looks similar to toxic positivity, but the two are different in their purpose.
+Toxic positivity, which comes from individual denial, is described in psychology as a broad norm that puts too much focus on positive emotions and ignores negative ones.
+Researchers often study toxic positivity as a way people cope.
+It means being overly happy or optimistic in every situation, which can lead to denial~\citep{Premlal2024-sv,Wyatt2024-ts}.
+In this study, we define incongruent positivity as a mismatch between what a user needs emotionally and the positive response they receive.
+Our goal is not to diagnose a psychological pattern, but to find out when positivity is not appropriate in a conversation.
+This approach helps us measure, label, and study incongruent positivity in both human and LLM-generated replies, making it possible to analyze how well supportive dialogue systems match emotional needs.
 As illustrated in the affective science literature~\citep{Tamir2009-ei}, the unrealistic and excessive positivity can undermine adaptive functioning, especially when the emotional state and support response are misaligned.
 This kind of empirical support comes from studies of positive emotion disturbance, showing that excessively intense positive affect may be nonadaptive in real-world contexts~\citep{Tugade2004-pj}, which cautions that rigid positivity often leads to dissatisfaction and emotional suppression.

 In particular, this study aims to address the following research questions: